Arkwell/Universal-CSS-Color-Classes/README.md

 There are **16,777,216** total lines — one for every combination of red, green, and blue in hex — for a total file size of **396,361,728 bytes (378.00 MiB)** in this hybrid form.
 This is not a practical stylesheet for most production uses; it exists as a **point in time artifact**.

-## Historical Footnote

-Fifty years ago, generating and materializing something like this would have been a project measured in weeks or months: constrained by limited compute, slow I/O, and manually written boilerplate.
-Today, after a short prompt and a few seconds of computation, the entire file was generated in under **six seconds**.
-That contrast is the core of why this lives here.

-This file is less about utility and more about **progress saved and on display**.
-It’s a snapshot of where tooling, automation, and human+AI collaboration stand: a quiet marker of how far the human race has pushed mundane mass generation and made it trivial, even as larger ambitions around intelligence and agency continue to unfold.

-## Purpose

-- **Timestamped proof of capability.** A concrete example of what used to be heavy and is now trivial.
-- **Artifact for reflection.** Hosting it publicly is a way to show the gap between past effort and present ease — a small monument to accelerating tooling.
-- **Minimal demonstration.** No framework.
-No dependencies.
-Just all colors, one per line, with smart naming to balance brevity and CSS validity.

 ## Generation Method

 The file was generated programmatically with a small script that iterates all values of red, green, and blue (0–255) and emits a line per color using the hybrid naming rule: